Aetna Insurance: Understanding Its Role In Medicaid Coverage

 shunins

-Aetna is part of the CVS Health® family of companies.
-Aetna Better Health is not responsible or liable for non-Aetna Better Health content accuracy or privacy practices of linked sites or for products or services described on these sites.
-Aetna has been serving people who use Medicaid services for over 30 years.
-These include programs, like Children’s Health Insurance Program (CHIP), care for the aged, blind, and disabled, as well as long-term services and supports.
+Aetna, a part of the CVS Health family, offers Medicaid plans and has been serving people who use Medicaid services for over 30 years.
+These plans are available in many states and include programs such as the Children's Health Insurance Program (CHIP), care for the aged, blind, and disabled, as well as long-term services and supports.

 shunins